Knot doubling operators and bordered Heegaard Floer homology: Background on bordered Heegaard Floer homology

 if no such edge existed previously, and either relabel or delete such an edge if it did exist.
 Of course, when $R$ is not a field, this procedure is not guaranteed to eliminate all edges or to yield a result that is independent of the choice of the order in which the edges are deleted, but it is still often a useful way to simplify a chain complex.

 The same procedure works for type $D$ structures over the torus algebra $\AA$, as can be seen by looking at the ordinary differential module obtained by taking the tensor product with $\AA$ as above.

 Edge cancellation for type $A$ structures is slightly more complicated.
 We work only with bounded modules for simplicity.
 Suppose $M$ is a bounded type $A$ structure over $\AA$ with a basis $\{x_1, \dots, x_n\}$.
 As above, we may describe the multiplications using a matrix of formal sums of finite sequences of elements of $\AA$, and we may represent the nonzero entries using a labeled graph.
-If there is an unmarked edge from $x_i$ to $x_j$ (and no other edge), then we may cancel $x_i$ and $x_j$, replacing a zigzag
+The empty sequence will be denoted by $1$, and we often omit the label of an edge whose label is $1$.
+If there is an unlabeled edge from $x_i$ to $x_j$ then we may cancel $x_i$ and $x_j$, replacing a zigzag

 by an edge